 News

-Renew Kansas Biofuels Association has been working toward amending Kansas and Missouri regulations and State Implementation Plans (SIPs) to allow for year-round sales of E15 fuel in Kansas City.
-The Kansas low RVP removal SIP proposal for the Kansas City area will publish in the Federal Register on Tuesday, January 19th.
-The comment period on the Missouri proposal closes on Friday, January 22nd.
-To date, EPA has received no comments on the Missouri SIP proposal.
-Forecast: EPA will review any public comments received, and should then issue its approval to amend the SIPs.
-Kansas...
+Renew Kansas Biofuels Association has been working to amend Kansas and Missouri State Implementation Plans (SIPs) to allow for year-round sales of E15 fuel in Kansas City.
+The Kansas SIP Amendment Proposal for the Kansas City area has now been published in the Federal Register, and the 30-day comment period on the proposal will close on February 18th.
+The comment period on the Missouri Proposal will close on January 22nd.
+To date, EPA has received no comment on the Missouri proposal.
+SUBMIT COMMENTS...

 X